 Describe your first year accommdation.

-All first years are housed in West House, where all the rooms are ensuite and charged the same price - in my first year, I paid a total of £4,060 (£1,540 in Michaelmas Term, £1,260 in Lent Term and £1,260 in Easter Term).
-However, this has increased by £1 per day due to the cost of living.
+All first-year accommodation is en-suite in West House.
+You are housed with everyone else in your year and for 2025/26 the rent was roughly £5000.
 Overall, it is still one of the cheaper Cambridge colleges.
 There are some differences in rooms: the fourth-floor rooms are smaller with a ceiling slant compared to the rooms from the ground floor to the third floor.
-I lived in the smaller fourth-floor rooms and found it completely fine as the difference wasn't too significant.
 There are different options which will be considered when balloting for first-year accommodation, including mixed, single-gender and alcohol-free corridors.
 However, I did struggle with the kitchen facilities, or 'gyps'.
 These facilities have a fridge, hob, microwave and kettle, which meant that there was a limit to what I could cook.
 I could adjust; however, it was very frustrating as it meant more frequent food shopping.
 The gyp sizes vary per floor, although they were overall quite small, which caused issues when three or more people were cooking simultaneously.
 No seats or tables were provided either.
 The lack of freezers and ovens is a standard in most colleges, although some colleges don't have hobs, so Homerton does well compared to most other kitchen facilities.
 Homerton has housekeeping staff who clean bedrooms, communal service areas, plus changing bedsheets and towels (which is optional, I chose to bring my own for both to make my room feel more homely).
 Once a week, someone will come to clean your room.
 However, you do have the option to not have your room clean by putting up a notice.
-Although, a big issue is that we weren't given access to hoovers or mops, meaning that if we dropped something in our room, we would have to wait until it was our housekeeping day to get it cleaned up.

 What is the food like?

 Food is served for breakfast, lunch and dinner from Monday to Friday.
-On the weekends, lunch is served on a Saturday, and then there is a Sunday Roast.
+On the weekends, lunch is served on a Saturday, and then Sunday alternates between brunch and Roast, both served from 12-2pm.
 We also have the buttery, which is open from Monday to Sunday, serving snacks and coffee and acting as a study space for students.
-The pricing for catered food is good, I never spent more than £5 for a side, a main and a dessert.
+The pricing for food is increasing so fewer students are using the hall as meals frequently cost over £5, even with the student discount.
 There is a main bar for hot meals, but there is also a cold bar which serves salad and pasta options.
-In relation to dietary requirements, there is a meat option, fish option, vegetarian option and sometimes a vegan option.
+In relation to dietary requirements, there is always a meat option, vegetarian and vegan option.
+Gluten-free options aren't necessarily advertised but they are always available if you ask.
 There has been an increase in halal options, but this isn't available often.
-Other religious dietary, such as Kosher options, are available but stored in a freezer, and therefore, students need to make catering aware further in advance.
+There are currently no kosher options.
 Most special dietary requirements can be requested and ensured, but it can be a longer process.

 Does Homerton provide additional funding?